 Best hidden gems of Uzbekistan

 The cities of Uzbekistan are connected by plane and normal or high-speed trains but the best of culture/adventure can be best seen during a road trip around Uzbekistan.
 Far from popular, busy cities, you will find a ton of hidden gems – monuments, ancient ruins, craft shops, unique places to eat, extremely typical bazaars, etc. Almost none of these visits require extra payment and they don’t take too much time without doing any impact on your planned itinerary.
-If traveling Uzbekistan by car is your idea, there are so many interesting inspirations along the road.
+If traveling to Uzbekistan by car is your idea, there are so many interesting inspirations along the road.
 However, so many tourists are still missing the following places on their way:

 ♦ Best things to see on the road Muynaq – Nukus